 Through out this edition, and following the unique Getting the Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes a new chapter on India.

 Getting the Deal Through titles are published annually in print.
 Please ensure you are referring to the latest edition or to the online version at www.gettingthedealthrough.com.